OpenEvalProject/evals/manuscripts/elife-02020/v1/manuscript.md

 There are three anticipated primary applications for Clinical Face Phenotype Space in a clinical setting: narrowing the search space for documented developmental disorders, identifying multiple people that share an ultra-rare genetic disorders and aiding the inference of causative variants in clinical genetic sequencing (Figure 4).

 We envisage Clinical Face Phenotype Space becoming a standard tool to support clinical genetic counseling.
 Since any normal 2D image can be analyzed, this approach is available to any clinician worldwide with access to a camera and a computer.
 This can also reduce the need for patient inconvenience in a clinical setting because a family photo album could provide the required image(s).
-A photograph will enable automatic digital phenotyping, and its placement in Clinical Face Phenotype Space will provide an unbiased list of candidate clinical hypotheses (exemplified in
+A photograph will enable automatic digital phenotyping, and its placement in Clinical Face Phenotype Space will provide an unbiased list of candidate clinical hypotheses (exemplified in Figure 6).
+We anticipate that future developments of Clinical Face Phenotype Space will also identify sub-phenotypes or comorbidities.
+Where no known genetic disease or variant can be assigned, Clinical Face Phenotype Space can identify other patients with phenotypic similarities empowering the identification of ultra-rare genetic disorders.

 ![Figure 6.](https://cdn.elifesciences.org/articles/02020/elife-02020-fig6-v1.jpg)

 **Figure 6.:** The full computer vision algorithm and Clinical Face Phenotype Space analysis procedure with diagnostic hypothesis generation exemplified by: (A) a patient (Ferrero et al., 2007) with Williams-Beuren.
 (B) Abraham Lincoln.
 The former US President is thought to have had a marfanoid disorder, if not Marfan syndrome (Gordon, 1962; Sotos, 2012).
 Bar graphs show class prioritization of diagnostic hypotheses determined by 20 nearest neighbors weighted by prevalence in the database.
 As expected, the classification of Marfan is not successfully assigned in the first instance as there were only 18 faces of individuals with Marfan in the database (making this an example of a difficult case with the current database).
-However, the seventh suggestion is Marfan, despite this being among 90 different syndromes and 2754 faces.DOI:http://dx.doi.org/10.7554/eLife.02020.017
+However, the seventh suggestion is Marfan, despite this being among 90 different syndromes and 2754 faces.

 In summary, we have presented an algorithmic approach that provides a critical advance in applying computer vision and machine learning techniques as a tool for clinical geneticists.
 The conjunction of a computer vision and machine learning algorithm with Clinical Face Phenotype Space makes this approach high-throughput, automatic, objective, and broadly accessible with existing digital photography and computers.
 Our ongoing research has begun to apply the Clinical Face Phenotype Space approach within large clinical sequencing collaborations.
 Computer vision for aiding diagnosis of developmental disorders in clinical genetics will be tenable and broadly applicable in the near future.

 ## Materials and methods

-## Database collection
+### Database collection

 We built a database of publically available or scientifically published pictures of patients collected across the internet.
 We collected 100–283 images per syndrome for Angelman, Apert, Cornelia de Lange, Down, Fragile X, Progeria, Treacher Collins, or Williams-Beuren.
 Images were collected through publically available resources online accessible though search terms relating to each syndrome, primarily through support group pages and awareness event photographs.
 Source URLs were converted to shortened versions for the purposes of publication using TinyUrl (http://tinyurl.com/) (Supplementary file 1).
 The links provided are expected to decay with time and should only be considered exemplars of database composition.
 Images were captured through screen shots and saved as PNG or JPEG file formats.